wp-plugins/ad-injection/readme.txt

 Tested up to: 4.0.1
 Stable tag: 1.2.0.17

 Injects any adverts (e.g. AdSense) into the WordPress posts or widget area.
 Restrict who sees ads by post length/age/referrer or IP.
-Cache compatible.

 == Description ==